 CHRISTOPHER DEAN is a lecturer in the Writing Program who sings, plays guitar, and wails on the harmonica.
 He rocks.

 Course Description: Young men today navigate a complicated minefield, receiving conflicting information both in person and online.
-What does it mean, exactly, to be a man?
-Should I pursue an education?
-How can I make a living?
-How do I relate to women?
-To other men?
-Do I want a partner?
-If so, how do I find this person?
-Do I want a family?
-What then are my responsibilities and possibilities?
 Men of color face extra complications in all these areas.
 This seminar explores these topics in a safe, open, and honest setting, and can help young men of all races learn to make good choices.
 Guest speakers are featured regularly.
+Open to all genders.

 Bio: Paul Spickard is a Distinguished Professor of History and affiliate faculty in Black Studies, Asian American Studies, Chicana/o Studies, East Asian Studies, Religious Studies, and the Center for Middle Eastern Studies.
 He has taught at fifteen universities in the United States and abroad, and is the author or editor of 25 books on race, migration, and related topics.
 He is the recipient of UCSB's Distinguished Teaching Award and Faculty Diversity Award.